 However, there are multiple approaches to pooling across G × E × M interactions within the Bayesian hierarchical method to address this bias due to experimental data limitations: no pooling, full pooling, and partial pooling.
 The no pooling approach treats each experimental data level independently where experimental data from one level is not used in inference for any other level (McElreath, 2020).
 The no pooling approach was used by Makowski et al. (2020), Ciampitti et al. (2021), Yao et al. (2021), and Fernández et al. (2021) to develop independent models for each G × E × M interaction.
 For the Bayesian hierarchical method, the no pooling approach is directly limited by the quantity and quality of experimental data for each G × E × M interaction level.
 The full pooling approach, in contrast, treats each experimental data level in an equivalent manner where the experimental data from all levels are used simultaneously for inference (McElreath, 2020).
 The full pooling approach was used by Fernández et al. (2021) to develop a single model across G × E × M interaction levels.
 While this approach was found by Fernández et al. (2021) to potentially reduced inferential bias from the Bayesian hierarchical method (i.e., by increasing the combined quantity and quality of data used to fit a given CNDC), the fully pooled approach has the explicit tradeoff that inference at individual levels of G × E × M interactions is not possible.
 The partial pooling approach balances the tradeoffs between fitting a single population-level model (i.e., full pooling) and fitting multiple independent group-level models (i.e., no pooling) by using the entire set of experimental data to fit a single model with where the data from all other levels of an effect influence the inference for a particular level and reduce inferential bias (McElreath, 2020).
 In this manner, individual effect levels are said to be “borrowing strength” through the process of “shrinkage”, where more extreme values are pulled toward the average (Lindstrom & Bates, 1990; Bates, 2010).
-Therefore, using a partially-pooled Bayesian hierarchical method should reduce both reduce the inferential bias for a given G × E × M interaction level where the quantity and quality of experimental data are not otherwise sufficient and enable inference for each individual G × E × M interaction level.
+Therefore, using a partially-pooled Bayesian hierarchical method should reduce the inferential bias for a given G × E × M interaction level where the quantity and quality of experimental data are not otherwise sufficient and enable inference for each individual G × E × M interaction level.
 However, the partial pooling approach has not yet been implemented within in the Bayesian hierarchical method to derive CNDCs.